 This information does not contain all possible interactions or adverse effects.
 Visit the RxList Drug Interaction Checker for any drugs interactions.
-Therefore, before using this drug, tell your doctor or pharmacist of all the drugs you use.
-Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
-Check with your physician if you have health questions or concerns.
+Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
+Keep a list of all your medications with you, and share this information with your doctor and pharmacist.
+Check with your health care professional or doctor for additional medical advice, or if you have health questions, concerns.

 What Are Warnings and Precautions for Semaglutide?

-- Personal or family history of MTC or in patients with multiple endocrine neoplasia syndrome types 2
+- Personal or family history of MTC or in patients with multiple endocrine neoplasia syndrome type 2

-- Known hypersensitivity to semaglutide or any of the product components
+- Known hypersensitivity to Semaglutide or to any of the product components

 Effects of drug abuse

 - See “What are Side Effects Associated with Using Semaglutide?”

 - See “What Are Side Effects Associated with Using Semaglutide?”

 - Based on findings in rats and mice, Semaglutide may cause thyroid C-cell tumors, including MTC, in humans as human relevance of Semaglutide-induced rodent thyroid C-cell tumors has not been determined